-Democratic presidential nominee Joe Biden has announced California Sen. Kamala Harris as his vice presidential candidate.
-University of California, Davis, has compiled a list of media sources who can lend perspective on this historic choice.
+University of California, Davis, has compiled a list of media sources who can lend perspective to the historic choice of Kamala Harris as vice presidential candidate.
 A full list of UC Davis election experts on various topics for media is also available here.
 UC Davis research on the gender gap, elections and women's history in the electorate is available here.

 These source lists are updated regularly, and available in the far right column of the UC Davis news site.